Sample Preparation

 If you are submitting <48 samples, please use 8-strip, 0.2 ml PCR tubes and caps.
 You can cut off empty tubes and use them next time.

 GENEWIZ's Online Ordering System will assign tube ID codes using your initials and the sample number (see Figure to the right).
-Please write these codes on the sides of your tubes using indelible marker.
+Please write these codes on the sides of your tubes using an indelible marker.

 Label the side of your tubes with YOUR initials and sample number.
 These should match your order receipt.